EPR’S ROLE IN PREVENTING TEENAGE PREGNANCIES IN RWANDA

 them to generate income and enhance their livelihoods.

-the ninth location where certificates were awarded.
-Of the 18 young women who
+awarded.
+Of the 18 young women who attended the training, 16 successfully

-attended the training, 16 successfully completed it.
-The remaining two are
+completed it.
+The remaining two are expected to receive their certificates

-expected to receive their certificates later.
-Mr Hakizimana expressed gratitude
+later.
+Mr Hakizimana expressed gratitude to the participants for their

-to the participants for their commitment and encouraged them to remain active
+commitment and encouraged them to remain active and responsible members of

 During the interview with parents, many expressed their